kjain14/testgeneval/README.md

 Once you update this file our standard evaluation flow will work.

+## TestGenEval creation

+All creation scripts are housed in the `creation` subdirectory.

+`transform_swebench.py` is the main script that takes the SWEBench dataset and converts it for test generation.

+`filter_unittests.py` takes the baseline results and filters out datapoints with no coverage of gold tests (gold tests must cover the code under test).

 ## Licensing

 The majority of code in this repository is licensed under CC-by-NC, however the third party code/files may be subject to different licenses.